henzk/django-productline/docs/index.rst

 the feature from inside the feature.
 So a feature integrates itself by refining the INSTALLED_APPS and including its urlpatterns.
 This approach emphazises integration automation and better modularization.

+.. as most of the audience will be new to FOSD, it may be cool to briefly introduce the featuremonkey concepts of refine_ and introduce_ with a figure.

 More information about FOSD can be found here: